Special Moments from South Florida Events

 The majority of us are perfectionists which is why so many copy editors across the world are women.
 You think we’re hard on you?
 We’re ten times harder on ourselves.
 If we do something wrong, you can guarantee we will kick ourselves for it for days (even weeks or months), so please don’t harp on us.
 We do a good enough job on our own.

 8. We remember your words.
 Choose your words wisely because they will never be forgotten no matter how many times you apologize.
-We are programmed to retain events or large amounts of information to create a thorough, concise follow up story.
-Nobody is perfect (not even us), but we hold you to a higher standard then other women.
+We are programmed to retain events or large amounts of information to create a thorough, concise follow-up story.
+Nobody is perfect (not even us), but we hold you to a higher standard than other women.

 We learn fast, so if you have an issue with us, we hear you and will attempt to fix it ASAP.
 When things are in chaos or disarray, we can’t function properly.
 We are amazing listeners and marinate on every word you say.
 On the downside, we can handle your criticism-but we can also dish it.
 Be prepared and fasten your seatbelt.